Jackson Wu (吴荣)

-Prayer, Theological training (esp biblical theology and exegesis), family counseling (marriage and child-rearing), mobilization of Chinese missionaries (esp. cross-cultural training), training in pedagogy
+Prayer, Theological training (esp. biblical theology and exegesis), family counseling (marriage and child-rearing), mobilization of Chinese missionaries (esp. cross-cultural training), training in pedagogy

 Weaknesses of Mission Workers in China?

-Lack of theological training (esp. hermeneutics); under appreciation for contextualization and so preach a true but Western gospel presentation; unwillingness to learn the language and/or sustain a life of simplicity; pragmatism due to idolatry of time/speed, zeal for quantity at the cost of quality
+Lack of theological training (esp. hermeneutics); under-appreciation for contextualization and so preach a true but Western gospel presentation; unwillingness to learn the language and/or sustain a life of simplicity; pragmatism due to idolatry of time/speed, zeal for quantity at the cost of quality

 We cannot afford to separate missiology and theology.
 Missiology separated from theology is little more than anthropology and sociology.
-Theology distinguished from missiology is abstraction.
+Theology distinguished from missiology is an abstraction.
 Therefore, missiology rightly understood is simply theologizing in a particular context for the sake of God’s mission in the world.